followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/1 Configuration/mask.md

 ---
 ---
 ##### shortDescription
-The editor mask that specifies the format of the entered string.
+The editor mask that specifies the custom format of the entered string.

 ---
 A mask can contain the following elements.